 The mission of Temple Sinai is to be a center for those who seek to develop and enhance their Jewish identity through worship of God, ritual life, education, social action, concern for Israel and communal involvement with an emphasis on the enduring Jewish values expressed by the Reform movement.

-The Year Book is an excellent reference for all events and programs for this year at Temple Sinai.
+An excellent reference for all events and programs for this year at Temple Sinai.

 An overview of the past year's accomplishments presented at the annual meeting in May 2014.